-Calling Line Identification (CLI) distribution is the most customizable call distribution method available.
+Calling Line Identification (CLI) distribution is the more customizable call distribution method.
 It allows calls from specific people to be directed to specific destinations, based on the callers' telephone numbers.
-CLI distribution, when enabled for the current time mode, takes precedence over DIL or DID distribution.
+CLI distribution, when enabled for the current time mode, takes precedence over DIL distribution.